CheesiePy/CheesiePy/README.md

   - I enjoy painting 🎨 playing my electric guitar 🎸

-  - Currency starting my third year as Bsc undergrad
+  - Currently starting my third year as Bcs undergrad

   - I Love Technology 🛰 anything from old to new just feels like absolute magic for me 🚀